 Tenure-track Openings at Max Planck Institutes in Computer Science

 The Max Planck Institutes for Informatics (Saarbruecken), Software Systems (Saarbruecken and Kaiserslautern), and Security and Privacy (Bochum), invite applications for tenure-track faculty in all areas of computer science.
-Pending final approval, we expect to fill several positions.
+We expect to fill several positions.